koding/kdlearn/guides/ide-introduction/index.md

 The IDE can be customized by clicking on the little cog icon and then modifying the seetings based on your needs.

 > type:tip
-> You can also customize the Koding Terminal from here
+> You can also customize the Koding Terminal from here.

 ![IDE 4](ide4.png)